Techtonica/curriculum/ux-ui-design/ui-ux-design.md

 User Interfaces (UI) and User Experiences (UX) describe the things users see and feel when they interact with a product, be it a website, a mobile app, or even a physical gadget.
 Almost all tech companies build products of some kind or another, and it's imperative that their products be well-received and well-loved by their users.

-### Objective
+### Objectives
-**Students will understand**
+**Participants will be able to:**
-- The meaning of UI and UX
+- Define "UI" and "UX."
-- How UI and UX work together
+- Expalin how UI and UX work together.
-- What good examples of UI and UX are
+- Identify good examples of UI and UX.

 ### Specific Things To Teach
 - Differences between UI and UX